dwyl/learn-tdd/README.md

 ```sh
 mkdir vending-machine && cd vending-machine
 ```
-(_this will create the directory and move you into it_)
+(_This will create the directory and move you into it_)

 Next create a file called **index.html** e.g: `atom index.html`
 (which creates and opens the file in the [Atom text editor](https://atom.io/) if you have it installed)

-(_the "atom" command is not installed by default.
+(_**Note**: The "atom" command is not installed by default.
-In the Atom menu bar there is a command named “Install Shell Commands” which installs a new command in your Terminal called atom._)
+In the Atom menu bar there is a command named “Install Shell Commands” which installs a new command in your Terminal called "atom"._)

-Now copy-paste the following *sample code* to get started:
+Now copy-paste the following *sample code* into the newly created index.html file to get started:

 ```html
 <html>